LIP-Computing/ansible-role-os-controller/README.md

 Requirements
 ------------

-The role depends from the role geerlingguy.mysql.
+* The role depends from the role geerlingguy.mysql.
+* Disable SELinux (reboot is required).

 Role Variables
 --------------